janina-rinke/HGT_in_ants/atom_scripts/2_LGT_Readanalysis.md

 # LGT analysis

+This script contains some commands to work with PacBio reads within the targeted ant genomes.
+In the final thesis, we did not end up using these commands to filter for misassemblies or investigate reads.

-##1.
-Extraction of border regions in PACBIO reads
+## 1. Extraction of border regions in PACBIO reads

 ### 1.1 Viewing PacBio reads in the IGV web browser application